top of page

 Solution

-Perhaps, a simple way to prevent abusive behavior in the stock market would be to impose a 10-year restriction before a stock may be sold from its original purchase date.
+Perhaps, the simplest way to prevent most of the abusive behavior in the stock market would be to impose a 10-year restriction before a stock may be sold from its original purchase date.

-By having this restriction, the policy will inhibit the frivolous selling of stock that typically occurs within the first year of ownership (e.g., day trading, high-speed computer trading, momentum investing, sector rotation, annual re-balancing of portfolios, etc., that all occur within the first year).
+By having this restriction, the frivolous selling of stock that typically occurs within the first year of ownership would be prevented.
+Day trading, high-speed computer trading, momentum investing, sector rotation, annual re-balancing of portfolios, etc., all occur within the first year of ownership.

-This policy also provides a certain degree of protection against future market crashes since investors would need to consider buy-and-hold strategies in 10-year intervals, which will stabilize the market by a certain degree.
+The policy also provides a certain degree of protection against future market crashes since investors will need to consider buy-and-hold strategies in 10-year intervals, which will stabilize the market by a certain degree.

-A sell-off may result every 10 years however, this downturn may be curtailed with a corresponding policy of organized withdrawal that only permits the selling of 15% of one's holdings per year after the 10-year period has expired (with hardship withdraws being exempt).
+A sell-off may result every 10 years though this downturn may be curtailed with a corresponding organized withdrawal policy that only permits the selling of 15% of holdings per year after the 10-year period (with hardship withdraws being exempt).
 That way, investors may sell a portion of their stock for the purposes of collecting profits, but not do so at the expense of causing a market crash every 10 years.

 Other Considerations

-As an alternative, since mutual funds consist approximately 90% of the money in the stock market, perhaps a simpler solution is to set the maximum turnover ratio for all funds to be less than 5%.
+As an alternative to the 10-year restriction policy, since mutual funds consist of approximately 90% of the money in the stock market, perhaps a simpler solution is to set the maximum turnover ratio for funds to be less than 5%.

-Limiting the turnover ratio for mutual funds in this manner will also determine the maximum drawdown for the market in any given year (since mutual funds pretty much dictate its direction).
-For example, placing a 2% turnover limit on mutual funds would mean that the stock market may lose approximately 2% for the entire year.
+Limiting the turnover ratio will also determine the maximum drawdown of the market in any given year since mutual funds pretty much dictate its direction.
+For example, placing a 2% turnover limit on mutual funds may result in the market experiencing a 2% loss for the entire year.
+Which is pretty stable without further measures in place.
+Liquidity for investors would be provided by having multiple versions of a given fund (e.g., a larger cash fund vs. a better-performing fund).

-With this simple turnover rule in place for mutual funds, we may be able to achieve a stable stock market despite its abuses and
+By imposing a turnover ratio rule for mutual funds, we may be able to achieve a stable stock market

-without the necessity of employing a 10-year restriction policy with organized withdrawal measures in place.
+without the necessity of employing a 10-year restriction/organized withdrawal policy.

 bottom of page